Redesigning and developing UMD website

 Tools Used: Axure RP, Google Analytics, UserZoom

-Techniques Used: User Interviews, Stakeholder Interviews, Competitor Analysis, Usability Testing, Card Sorting, Statistical Analysis using UserZoom, Quantitative Research using Google Analytics, Heuristic Evaluation, A/B Testing, Empathy Mapping, Persona Creation, and User Journey Mapping.
+Techniques Used: User Interviews, Stakeholder Interviews, Competitor Analysis, Usability Testing, Card Sorting, Statistical Analysis using UserZoom, Quantitative Research using Google Analytics, Heuristic Evaluation, Empathy Mapping, Persona Creation, and User Journey Mapping.

 The Who and The Why?